 You bet!
 Screen renderings of handwriting fonts are pretty awful.
 You can download sample pages for each of our fonts families, and print the samples on your computer, using your printer.
 You need to use Adobe Acrobat Reader 3.0 or higher to print these pages.
 The samples are listed on sample_pages.html.

 Sure -- we can't control what other companies' products do that mess up our products.
 Microsoft is notorious for changing something that completely messes up our fonts (Word 2004, 2007, 2008), our installers (XP Service Pack 2, Vista, and Win 8.1, 64-bit), or our LinkLetter programs (by changing the method of putting data on the Clipboard).
 Apple did in all our LinkLetter programs with the innocuous-looking 10.5.4 free update, and then obsoleted all our installers when 10.7 removed backward-compatibility.
-Each year, we have to redo the DVD to accommodate Microsoft or Apple.
-Unfortunately, when a completely satisfied user upgrades to a new computer, the Teacher Pack fonts will usually have to be upgraded also.
+Then Apple came out with Cataina, and obsoleted all our intstallers and LinkLetter programs.
+Each time, we have to redo the disk to accommodate Microsoft or Apple.
+Unfortunately, when a completely satisfied user upgrades to a new computer, the Teacher Pack fonts might have to be upgraded also.
 We report every problem we encounter to the manufacturer.
 Some word processors have problems with some of our fonts.
 The problems that we know about are listed on our PC Known Problems and Mac Known Problems pages.
 For information about installing and using our fonts on Macintosh and Windows operating systems, see our Operating System Information page.

 Macintosh: We made extensive changes in August, 2008 so Linkletter can handle cursive text that was created in Neo Office and Open Office 2.0 and higher.
 You might still have problems with Neo Office or Open Office cursive text if you relink cursive text with more than one font family (for example, don't mix a DN cursive font and a ZB cursive font in the same text that you want to be re-linked).